py-why/pywhy-graphs/docs/index.rst

 We build on top of ``networkx's`` ``MixedEdgeGraph`` such that we maintain all the well-tested and efficient algorithms and data structures of ``networkx``.

-See our examples for walk-throughs of how to use the package.

 We encourage you to use the package for your causal inference research and also build on top with relevant Pull Requests.
 Also, see our `contributing guide <https://github.com/mne-tools/mne-icalabel/blob/main/CONTRIBUTING.md>`_.

+See our examples for walk-throughs of how to use the package.

+Please refer to our :ref:`user_guide` for details on all the tools that we provide.
+You can also find an exhaustive list of the public API in the :ref:`api_ref`.
+You can also look at our numerous :ref:`examples <general_examples>` that illustrate the use of ``pywhy_graphs`` in many different contexts.

 Contents
 --------